STAT545-UBC-hw-2018-19/hw03-yukirang/hw03-gapminder.md

 ![](hw03-gapminder_files/figure-markdown_github/unnamed-chunk-11-1.png)

 From which I found the gdpPercap in Kuwait was very high at first, how ever it changed dramatically afterwards and went trough a rapidly drop between 1970s and 1980s.
-I did some searches and found from [Kuwait’s Souk al-Manakh Stock Bubble](http://www.thebubblebubble.com/souk-al-manakh/) that in this period it &gt; experienced a major economic crisis after the Souk Al-Manakh stock market crash and decrease in oil price.
+I did some searches and found from [Kuwait’s Souk al-Manakh Stock Bubble](http://www.thebubblebubble.com/souk-al-manakh/) that in this period it

+> experienced a major economic crisis after the Souk Al-Manakh stock market crash and decrease in oil price.

 But I want to do more:
 ----------------------